DEFRA/fcp-sfd-performance-test-suite/README.md

 ## Local Testing with Docker Compose

-You can run the entire performance test stack locally using Docker Compose, including LocalStack, Redis, and the target service.
+You can run the entire performance test stack locally using Docker Compose, including LocalStack, and the target service.
 This is useful for development, integration testing, or verifying your test scripts **before committing to `main`**, which will trigger GitHub Actions to build and publish the Docker image.

 ### Build the Docker image